compose-spec/compose-spec/spec.md

 Use the prefix `x-` on any top-level element to modularize configurations that you want to reuse.
 They can be used within any structure in a Compose file as Docker Compose ignores any fields that start with `x-`.
 This is the sole exception for Compose implementations to silently ignore unrecognized fields.

 The contents of any `x-` section is unspecified by Compose specification, so it can be used to enable custom features.
-If the compose implementation encounters an unknown extension field it MUST NOT fail, but COULD warn the user about the unknown field.
+If Compose encounters an unknown extension field it MUST NOT fail, but COULD warn the user about the unknown field.

 ### Example 1